 GIRLS’ VOICES NOW

-Our summer youth program amplifies the voices of young women from underrepresented communities in Los Angeles by teaching documentary filmmaking.
-Over the course of five weeks, students learn how to create their own short documentary and how to use the medium of film to affect positive social-change in their communities.
-They are the content creators for WVN’s Empathy-to-Action Film Club, guiding viewers to champion women’s and girls’ rights, locally and globally, one call to action at a time.
+Over the course of a few weeks, students learn how to create their own short documentary and how to use the medium of film to affect positive social-change in their communities.

 Exploring inequity between female and male athletes, specifically, the lack of funding provided to young female athletes in high school.